Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Construction Toolkit

 \subsection{Type-II Constraint Functions: Feasibility-hardness}

-Type-II constraint functions are set to limit the reachable boundary of the distance function of $\beta_{i}(x_{1 : m-1},x_{m : n})$, and thereby control the ratio of feasible regions.
-As a result, Type-II constraint functions generate the difficulty of feasibility-hardness.
+Type-II constraint functions are set to limit the reachable boundaries of the distance function of $\beta_{i}(x_{1 : m-1},x_{m : n})$, and thereby control the proportion of the search space that is feasible.
+That is, they generate the difficulty of feasibility-hardness.
 Here, we use a parameter $\zeta$ to represent the level of difficulty, which ranges from 0 to 1. $\zeta = 0$ means the constraints are the weakest, and $\zeta=1.0$ means the constraint functions are the strongest.

 For example, a CMOP with Type-II constraint functions can be defined as follows: